Rishit-dagli/personal-website/_pages/qivd.md

   <h2 id="citation">Experiment Results</h2>

   <span class="dnerf">QIVD</span> does not require any domainspecific knowledge or complex reasoning skills.
 Yet we show that the task is still highly challenging for LMMs.
-Particularly, models fall far behind human performance on sitiated understanding..
+Particularly, models fall far behind human performance on sitiated understanding.<br><br>

-  All of the models have been tested in:
+  All of the models have been tested in:<br><br>

   1. streaming setup: models must decide if the question has been asked and if there is enough information to answer the question.
 If so the models must answer the question.
+More details in the paper.<br>
-  2. offline setup: models must answer the question based on the entire video and the question.
+  2. offline setup: models must answer the question based on the entire video and the question.<br><br>

   We experimented with both open-source and closed-source multimodal-models, finetuned models on the benchmark, and allowed models to process audio.
 We evaluate the performance of all the models in a zero-shot setting and conduct prompt engineering if models do not provide any prompts for such tasks.

   <h3>Leaderboard</h3>

-  Streaming Setup:
+  <h4>Streaming Setup</h4>

   <div class="table-container">
     <table id="leaderboard-table" class="table is-striped is-hoverable is-fullwidth">